-Completed projects include new gardens in Storza Woods and along the eastern boundary overlooking Piedmont Park, a renovated Children’s Garden, a new full-service restaurant and additions to Gardenhouse and the Training and Conservation Center.
+Completed projects include new gardens in Storza Woods and along the eastern boundary overlooking Piedmont Park, a renovated Children’s Garden, a new full-service restaurant and additions to Gardenhouse and the Conservation and Training Center.

 Much has been achieved through this campaign but there's still time to help.
 Learn more about how you can help the Garden grow.

-Next up are two mission-driven projects that will dramatically enhance the Garden's impact: the new Conservation and Training Center, and the Education Orientation Center wing on Mershon Hall, helping the Garden to work toward its goal of doubling the number of K-12 students served from 16,000 to more than 32,000 children annually.
-As the Nourish & Flourish campaign continues to gain momentum, we hope you will consider giving generously to ensure the success of these much-needed new facilities that will help educate the next generation of environmental stewards and benefit the future of our planet.
+The Education Orientation Center wing on Mershon Hall, will help the Garden to work toward its goal of doubling the number of K-12 students served from 16,000 to more than 32,000 children annually.
+As the Nourish & Flourish campaign continues to gain momentum, we hope you will consider giving generously to ensure the success of this much-needed new facility that will help educate the next generation of environmental stewards and benefit the future of our planet.